jerrytuw/simple_TLS_broker/README.md

 Just for my application needs I modified TinyMqtt code and combined it with stripped down code from esp_https_server as TLS server.
 Login setting for username and password and check added, default is "" "" for no credentials needed.
 QoS, certificate check, retained messages etc. not checked/finished yet in TinyMqtt!
-    Note: streaming functions only necessary for debugging placed in extra file MqttStreaming.h

 # MQTT client app
 Plus an independent example app (in app.cpp) which for simplicity connects locally to the MQTT broker as subroutine.